The Hidden Cost of Buying the Wrong Car

 Why does California make negative equity more expensive to resolve?

 California calculates sales tax on the full purchase price of the new vehicle, not on the purchase price minus the trade-in value.
 Per the California Department of Tax and Fee Administration, trade-in credits reduce what a buyer owes the dealer but do not reduce the taxable base.
-Unlike Arizona, where the trade-in value offsets the taxable purchase price, California buyers pay sales tax on the entire transaction.
-In Los Angeles County at 10.25%, a $50,000 vehicle purchase generates $5,125 in sales tax regardless of the trade-in value.
-That amount is typically financed into the new loan, adding to the starting balance.
+In Los Angeles County at 10.25%, a $50,000 vehicle purchase generates $5,125 in sales tax regardless of the trade-in amount.
+In San Diego County at up to 8.75%, the same purchase generates $4,375.
+That sales tax is typically financed into the new loan, adding to an already elevated starting balance for a buyer carrying negative equity.

 How long is the BMW Certified Pre-Owned warranty?